My Confessions as a Struggling Writer—The Trenches of My Visionary Fight

 ACT I:

 When most people think of school starting, they think of something boring.
+They think of a grind.
 But not me.
 I couldn't wait to begin 11th grade.
-Because to me that would be the time to set my roots to the soil.
+Because to me, that would be the time to set my roots to the soil.
 The roots of my whole being, and find other trees.
 This, I thought, was the beginning of a new chapter.
 Previously, I was at a public high school for two years.
 But I never experienced the high school life.
 I was very isolated.
 Not many were very warm to me at school.
 Not many even approached me to talk.
 Only some people did.

 At the time, I had recently seriously committed myself to writing.
 I began my book, The Redemption of Invynceth.
-And I did because I wanted to truly show everyone why all archetypes of people are broken, sinful, and need Jesus, no matter who.
+And I did because I wanted to truly show everyone why all people, of all kinds and of all archetypes, are broken, sinful, and need Jesus, no matter who.
 As a Christian, I'm a part of the Body of Christ, and the Bible says we all must be one, as we use our gifts to serve others.
 And I deeply believe in that and treasure it.
 I always had faith, and still have faith, in all my brothers and sisters in Christ, because I believe they have Christ living in them, as the Bible says.

 But my conviction in the body of Christ was a stark contrast to the lived reality of my life.
-It was tough with my book.
+The good things in my book weren't reflected in my life.
+I wrote them in many ways as an expression of what I wanted in real life.
+Even though I wrote TRoInyvnceth to share so much of my heart, and ultimately bring people to Christ.
 Nobody knew about it, and even now, I'm still working on it.
 Pretty much no one regularly read it then, so it was just me.
 I don't know what happened really.
 They were amazing people, and many were very kind and open, as Christians are called to be.
 Yet, somehow, I was still isolated.
+I was very confused by this.
+How could this be if we are literally all one in Christ?
+Not just "united" with a shared cause or soemthing—under Christ!
+So how could this be?
 Was this because of me, or because of them?
 Was it both, or neither—something else?
 What was going on?
 But here in this environment, I thought it would be very good because of the interest clubs.

 So, I went to the writing club, expecting to find many committed writers supporting each other, exchanging words and lines packed with vivid detail and emotion.
-I mean, that's what a "writing club" means in the name, right?
-And I found the people were very creative, yes.
-The activites were fun.
-I had to use my brain.
+I mean, that's what a "writing club" is, right?
+And I found the people were, as expected, very creative.
+The activites and games were very fun.
 I met great people.
-One guy in particular stood out to me because he was very funny.
+One guy in particular stood out to me because everything he said was funny—in a way that zapped me like static.
+One moment you're normal, and the next moment, a zap of laughter and wit!
 The writing club leader even praised one excerpt from my novel very highly, saying I should enter a contest with it.

 I found the literary magazine.
 A literary magazine?
 Great.
 At a Christian school?
 Wonderful.
 The one that came right after my old, isolated school?
 Community-wonderful.
 The one that lives out their faith by having a relational mission?
 Worthy of the next era.
 I saw how it said the mission is to show people's God-given talents.
 I saw the website, and it was beautifully designed.
 I read the work that people submitted.
 It was the perfect place.
 There were many skilled writers, a team, a community, and a mission for serving others and impacting them.
 I was very impressed and applied.

 Previously, this magazine and the teams behind it had done remarkable things, and I loved its mission.
-But for some reason, when I was there, it had become a mere husk of what it once was.
+But for some reason, by the time I'd gotten there, it had become a mere husk of what it once was.
 A campfire turned smoldering wick.

 She told me, "Wow, even the name of your book sounds really cool.
 I instantly want to read it."